sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 1. Download the events `Employee_OnboardingEvents.json` file from [here](https://github.com/SAP-samples/cloud-process-visibility/releases/download/1.0.0/Employee_OnboardingEvents.json).

-2. In the Workflow Management Fiori launchpad, click the **Event Acquisition** tile.
+2. In the Workflow Management Launchpad, click the **Event Acquisition** tile.

     >You got the workflow management application link in the last step of the set up tutorial.
 The link would be like: